jrgriffiniii/linked-geo-metadata-docker/README.md

-# GeoLinked Data Services for Samvera
+# Samvera Repository Services for Linked Geo.
+Metadata
-Environment for Fedora Commons, GraphDB, and Solr using Docker
+Environment for Fedora Commons, Apache Solr, and GraphDB using Docker

 ## Docker Compose